Skip to content

 Cons

 GoTo Connect is a newer VoIP solution offering unified communications like voice calls, chat, and video conferencing.
-One of their best features for small businesses is the conference bridge, allowing you to make and receive group calls in more than 30 countries.
+One of its best features for small businesses is video and voice conference calling, allowing you to make and receive group calls with up to 250 participants.

 That said, GoTo Connect offers unlimited extensions and free international calling.
 This may even beat out the price compared to Vonage’s plans.
-But if you want call recordings and to avoid paying extra for toll-free minutes, you may want to consider another alternative.
+But if you want to avoid paying extra for toll-free minutes and a shared inbox, you may want to consider another alternative.

 Key features of GoTo Connect

-• SMS and MMS messaging (requires activation; available to US and Canadian customers only)
+• SMS and MMS messaging (available to US, UK, Australian, and Canadian customers only)

 • Integrations with Google Workspace and Microsoft Outlook